PierreSenellart/provsql/doc/source/user/studio.rst

 hides relations whose first ``provsql`` token is not an ``input`` gate, so derived materialisations do not crowd the panel.

-Each result row gets a :guilabel:`→ Circuit` button that switches to Circuit mode and pre-loads the provenance DAG of that row's token; see `Mode-switching`_.
+Each result row gets a :fa:`project-diagram` :guilabel:`Circuit` button that switches to Circuit mode and pre-loads the provenance DAG of that row's token; see `Mode-switching`_.

 .. _studio-where-example: